 Our President and Chief Executive Officer, Shai N. Gozani, M.D., Ph.D. founded NeuroMetrix in June 1996.
 We are incorporated in Delaware.
 Our common stock is listed on the NASDAQ Capital Market under the ticker symbol "NURO."
-Our principal offices are located at 62 Fourth Avenue, Waltham, Massachusetts 02451 and our telephone number is (781) 890-9989.
+Our principal offices are now located at 62 Fourth Avenue, Waltham, Massachusetts 02451 and we will shortly relocate to 1000 Winter Street, Waltham, Massachusetts 02451.
+Our telephone number is (781) 890-9989.
 Our web site is www.neurometrix.com.
 We have not incorporated by reference into this prospectus the information on our website, and you should not consider it to be a part of this document.
 Our web site address is included in this document as an inactive textual reference only.
 The NeuroMetrix name and logo and the names of products and services offered by NeuroMetrix are trademarks, registered trademarks, service marks or registered service marks of NeuroMetrix.

 The Offering Securities offered Up to units.
 Each unit will consist of share(s) of common stock and warrant(s).
 Each warrant entitles its holder to purchase shares of our common stock.
 The shares of common stock and warrants will immediately separate upon issuance.
-Offering price An assumed price of \$ per unit, which is the closing price of our common stock on , 2014.
+Offering price An assumed price of \$ per unit, which is the closing price of our common stock on , 2015.
 This assumed offering price per unit is used throughout this prospectus each time the price per unit is stated.
 Description of the warrants The warrants will be exercisable at any time until the fifth anniversary of the closing date at an exercise price of \$ per share (% of the aggregate offering price for a unit).
-Common stock outstanding before this offering 6,759,032 shares Common stock to be outstanding after this Offering shares, assuming shares are issued in this offering, which does not include shares of common stock issuable upon exercise of the warrants included in the offering units.
-Use of proceeds We intend to use the net proceeds of this offering for the commercialization of our SENSUS pain management system and general corporate purposes.
+Common stock outstanding before this offering 8,152,746 shares Common stock to be outstanding after this Offering shares, assuming shares are issued in this offering, which does not include shares of common stock issuable upon exercise of the warrants included in the offering units.
+Use of proceeds We intend to use the net proceeds of this offering to fund the commercial launch of Quell in the United States and for general corporate purposes.
 See "Use of Proceeds" for additional information.
 Risk factors You should read the "Risk Factors" section of, and all of the other information set forth in, this prospectus to consider carefully before deciding whether to invest in the units offered by this prospectus.
 NASDAQ Capital Market symbol NURO

-The number of shares of our common stock that will be outstanding immediately after this offering is based on 6,759,032 shares outstanding as of June 30, 2014 and excludes the following:
+The number of shares of our common stock that will be outstanding immediately after this offering is based on 8,152,746 shares outstanding as of December 31, 2014 and excludes the following: